Alexander Friedmann: World War I

 Friedmann fought in World War I on behalf of Imperial Russia, as an army aviator, an instructor, and eventually, under the revolutionary regime, as the head of an airplane factory.

 Professorship

 Friedmann in 1922 introduced the idea of an expanding universe that contained moving matter.
-Correspondence with Einstein suggests that Einstein was unwilling to accept the idea of an evolving Universe and worked instead to modify his equations to ensure a static eternal Universe as believed in Newton's time.
-Some years later, in 1926 Hubble published the redshift vs distance relationship, namely, all the galaxies in the neighborhood seemed to be receding at a rate proportional to their distance, formalizing an observation made earlier by Carl Wilhelm Wirtz.
-Unaware of Friedmann's work, in 1927 Belgian astronomer Georges Lemaître explained this by independently also describing an evolving Universe.
+Correspondence with Einstein suggests that Einstein was unwilling to accept the idea of an evolving Universe and worked instead to revise his equations to support the static, eternal Universe of Newton's time.
+In 1929 Hubble published the redshift vs distance relationship showing that all the galaxies in the neighborhood recede at a rate proportional to their distance, formalizing an observation made earlier by Carl Wilhelm Wirtz.
+Unaware of Friedmann's work, in 1927 Belgian astronomer Georges Lemaître independently formulated a theorem of an evolving Universe.

-In June 1925 Friedmann was given the job of the director of the Main Geophysical Observatory in Leningrad.
-In July 1925 he participated in a record-setting balloon flight, reaching the elevation of 7400 m.
+In June 1925 Friedmann was appointed as director of the Main Geophysical Observatory in Leningrad.
+In July 1925 he participated in a record-setting balloon flight, reaching an elevation of 7400 m.